Cookies & personal data

 Employee Engagement(Employee Engagement)

-The degree of emotional and professional commitment of an employee to the company: how interested they are in its success, willing to put in extra effort, and recommend their employer to others.
-According to Gallup, companies with high engagement are 21% more profitable.
+The degree of emotional and professional commitment an employee has to the company: how invested they are in its success, willing to go extra, and likely to recommend it.
+Gallup data shows highly engaged companies are 21% more profitable.

-"Engagement level from the pulse survey is 74%, which is 12 percentage points above industry average."
+"Engagement score from our pulse survey is 74%, which is 12 percentage points above industry average."

 B